September 30, 2018

 Luckily we found a welder who stuck it back together, although it did cost us valuable time

 We found a welder in the morning, stripped off the rear racks and had it welded back together.
 We lost more precious time.
 The rain poured even heavier and our clothes were still wet from the day before.
 We stopped often at truck stops for teas, coffees and dumplings just to try and get warmth back into our fingers and toes.
 We were exhausted, 600km behind and only on day three.
 We were riding around twelve hours a day just to cover 400km.
 We could cover the same distance, while off-road, in the Stans in half the time.
 But it’s a different story in Siberia.
-The rain was so bad that we couldn’t see in front of us, the cold was so bitter that we were constantly shivering, forcing us to stop often and the bike was literally on its last legs, which meant we couldn’t push it on speed, even if we wanted to.
+The rain was so bad that we couldn’t see in front of us, the cold was so bitter that we were constantly shivering, forcing us to stop often and the motorbike was literally on its last legs, which meant we couldn’t push it on speed, even if we wanted to.

 On the bright side, at least we were making friends - this little guy refused to get off, even when we started the bike up